reflectivity/reflectivity.github.io/workshop_2020/index.md

 permalink: /workshop_2020/
 ---

-Due to the cancellation of the SXNS16 conference, the planned ORSO satellite workshop has been taken online.
+Due to the cancellation of the SXNS16 conference, the planned ORSO satellite workshop was taken online.
+Over 40 of the worlds experts in X-ray and neutron reflectivity from various large-scale facilities took part in a successful meeting.
+Each of the working groups had a number of fruitful discussions and a list of actions has been created for each of the [working groups](https://www.reflectometry.org/working_groups/)

-The meeting will be spread over 3 days: **26-28th May**, consisting of:
+The meeting was held over 3 days: **26-28th May** and consisted of:

 - **26th May**: An introductory webinar explaining how to participate in the event, with some brief presentations on the progress of ORSO to date.
 - **26th-28th May**: small working groups sessions (typically an hour in length) to discuss specific topics.
 - **28th May**: Closing webinar.
-One individual nominated from each of the sessions presents a summary to the whole group.
+One individual nominated from each of the sessions presented a summary to the whole group.

 Opening Webinar Agenda: